4 Steps to a Cleaner Kitchen

 These “disposable” plates are better for the environment than paper or plastic since they are compostable.

-Pro tip: Paper to go cups are awesome for your morning commute.
+Adulting pro tip: Paper to go cups are awesome for your morning commute.
 If you recycle the cup after use, then reusable travel mugs won’t pile up in your car or at your office.
+It’s not the greenest practice on earth, but life is about balance… am I right?

 Clean while it cooks